- Carbohydrates have always been under the radar of causing weight issues and also leading to health issues.

 - Carbohydrates are the main energy source which the body needs.It has beneficial effects on the protein sparing action and is an important constituent for the functioning of the brain.

 We have nowadays started to consciously choose what to eat every day and what diet pattern is needed to follow in order to maintain good health.
 In the course of achieving ideal body weight, we tend to skip certain nutrients drastically without knowing the consequences.
 Normally we tend to opt for “low carbohydrate” or “no carbohydrate” diet in order to achieve our goal.
 But do we really have to avoid carbohydrates totally?
 Are carbs so bad for health?
-The answer is no. Just as any other nutrient is essential, it is necessary that we have carbohydrates too in proper amounts.
+The answer is no. In fact carbs are excellent if ingested in the right measure.
 The amount of carbohydrates needed and what kind of carbohydrate should be consumed is what makes the difference.

 Carbohydrate is a macronutrient that our body needs and consists of carbon, hydrogen and oxygen.
 Carbohydrates are the main energy source which is used first, even before protein, fat or alcohol.
 About 45 to 60 % of the daily energy intake is recommended to come from carbohydrates.